Hostile Takeover

 Tuck away that observation for later, not now.

-Gun to tri-blade claws, she sunk them into the meat and metal of the drone Uzi took down.
+Gun to tri-blade claws, she sunk them into the metal-meat of the drone Uzi took down.
 Run to the right, climbing the snow bank.
 Higher ground, and no drones in this direction.
 J bit, ripping chunks out of the drone, slurping the oil as quickly as she dared.

 “There’s an aftertaste,” J said.